Technical Reference

 Command Line Interface Reference

-binary provides extensive functionality to manage your ENI node.
+The enid binary provides extensive functionality to manage your ENI node.
 Understanding these commands is critical for effective node operation and troubleshooting.

 Node Management Commands